diliboy/Job-Tracker-Python_and_React/README.md

 # 📋 Job Application Tracker

 ### A full-stack web application designed to help job seekers manage and track their job applications efficiently.
-This project was built as a learning initiative to master Python and FastAPI while transitioning from Java/Spring Boot development, demonstrating practical application of modern web development technologies and best practices.
+This project was built as a learning initiative to master Python and FastAPI with the help of web, while transitioning from Java/Spring Boot development, demonstrating practical application of modern web development technologies and best practices.

 ## 📸 Screenshots